Teacher Education Program

 Educating the Next Generation of Scholars

-By the time you graduate from UNC Asheville’s education program, you may teach grades K-6, 6-9, 9-12, or K-12, depending on your program.
-Obtaining a K-6 license allows you to teach students between kindergarten and sixth grade, also referred to as elementary education licensure.
-If you are interested in teaching at higher grade levels, we offer licensure programs that allow you to teach a variety of subjects in grades 6-9, 9-12, and K-12.
-The grade level you prepare to teach also depends on your major.
+By the time you graduate from UNC Asheville’s Education program, you may be prepared to teach grades K-6, 6-9, 9-12, or K-12, depending on your chosen path.
+The K-6 license qualifies graduates to teach elementary education, serving students between kindergarten and sixth grade.
+For those interested in teaching students in higher grade levels, licensure programs are available in a variety of subjects for grades 6-9, 9-12, and K-12.
+The grade levels you are prepared to teach are determined by your licensure pathway and academic major.

 placeholder